If you’re having problems playing a game on Windows 10, use the following troubleshooting steps to get it working again.

 If your game won't start (when you launch it, you don’t get past the game loading screen), keeps freezing (becomes unresponsive, often with a frozen image on the screen) or crashes (closes unexpectedly back to the desktop), you may need to troubleshoot problems with your device.

 For help with these problems, see Game freezes or stops responding on a Windows 10 device.

 While you're trying to play a game, you may see an error message.
-For example, you may see an error if you lose network connectivity, or if the online game service is unavailable.
-You may also see error messages when you try to save your game, or if the game files have become corrupted.
+For example, you may see an error if you lose network connectivity or if the online game service is unavailable.
+You may also see error messages when you try to save your game or if the game files have become corrupted.

-Go to the Error & Status Code Search page and enter the error code to find more details about the error message you received.
+Go to the Error & Status Code Search page and enter the error code to find more details about the error message that you received.

 When you're playing a game, if you see unexpected images on your screen or pixilation (where an image doesn’t appear to display correctly), your display driver may have a problem.